munificent/craftinginterpreters/book/a-virtual-machine.md

 available one.
 This stores the value in that slot.

 Then we increment the pointer itself to point to the next unused slot in the array now that the previous slot is occupied.
+Popping is the mirror image:

 ^code pop

-Popping is the mirror image.
-First we move the stack pointer *back* to get to the most recent used slot in the array.
-Then we look up the value at that position in the array and return it.
+First, we move the stack pointer *back* to get to the most recent used slot in the array.
+Then we look up the value at that index and return it.
 We don't need to explicitly "remove" it from the array -- moving `stackTop` down is enough to mark that slot as no longer in use.

 We have a working stack, but it's hard to *see* that it's working.
-When we start implementing more complex instructions and compiling and running larger pieces of code, we'll end up with a lot of values crammed into that stack array.
+When we start implementing more complex instructions and compiling and running larger pieces of code, we'll end up with a lot of values crammed into that array.
 It would make our lives as VM hackers easier if we had some visibility into the stack.

 To that end, whenever we're tracing execution, we'll also show the current contents of the stack before we interpret each instruction: